giantswarm/helm-values-gen/README.md

 ## Installation

-Currently, `helm-values-gen` can be installed as go binary.
+Currently, `helm-values-gen` can be installed as Go binary.
 In the future it will be (additionally) possible to install it as a helm plugin.

 ```nohighlight